-All National Ski Associations with at least 4 competitors (2 Men and 2 Ladies) that are qualified to participate in respective events (Super G and Slalom) are authorized to enter.
+All Teams with at least 4 competitors (2 Men and 2 Ladies) that are qualified to participate in respective events (Super G and Slalom) are authorized to enter.

-1211.1.2 Participants per Nation
+1211.1.2 Participants per Team

-Per Nation and run a maximum of 2 Ladies and 2 Men must start.
-The total team size per Nation is limited to a maximum of 6 competitors.
+Per Team and run a maximum of 2 Ladies and 2 Men must start.
+The total team size is limited to a maximum of 6 competitors.